Thomas KimThomas Kim, Chair

 Term expires December 31, 2027

-Bachelor of Arts University of Colorado, Boulder
+B.S.
+University of Colorado, Boulder

-Trustee Anne Trujillo sees Adams State as a perfect place for providing opportunities, which compliments her belief in opening doors for all Coloradans, especially those for whom higher education has not been a consideration or an option.
+Trustee Trujillo sees Adams State as a perfect place for providing opportunities, which compliments her belief in opening doors for all Coloradans, especially those for whom higher education has not been a consideration or an option.

 As a Latina and longtime Coloradan, Trustee Trujillo appreciates Adams State’s distinction as a Hispanic Serving Institution.
 She has experience working with urban and rural students through her volunteer work with the Denver Scholarship Foundation, providing scholarships to first generation families; and the Nathan Yip Foundation, focused on providing assistance to teachers in rural districts.